AliSheikhAttar/Cheat/Linux/File_Management/File Management.md

 find options starting/path expression
 ```
   - options
+  - without option -> list all files in the current directory recursively
   - -O1	(Default) -> filter based on file name first.
   - -O2	-> File name first, then file type.
   - -O3	-> Allow find to automatically re-order the search based on efficient use of resources and likelihood of success.